node-lightning/node-lightning/docs/OpenChannel.md

 1. Send `error` message to peer
 1. Transition to `abandoned` channel state

-## 41. Block connected [funder & approaching expiry depth]

-The fundee (accepting node) will forget the node after 2016 blocks.
-After 2016 blocks, if the funding transaction is confirmed, the funding node will be forced to issue a unilateral close to recover their funds.
-As a result of this complication, the funding node needs to ensure the function transaction is confirmed within the 2016 blocks period.

-**Condition**:

-1. Funding node
-2. Near expiry depth (2016 blocks)

-**Effect**:

-1. Perform fee bump via CPFP by calling the `feeBumpTx` subroutine.

-## 41. Block connected [acceptor & expiry depth reached]

-The accepting node should remember the channel after it has sent the `funding_signed` message.
-The opening node should broadcast the funding transaction with sufficient fees for the transaction to be confirmed in a reasonable period of time.
-If the funding depth (specified in `accept_channel`) is not reached within 2016 blocks, the accepting node can forget the channel.

-**Effect: forget the channel**

-Bin it.

-## 42. Receive `funding_locked`
+## 43. Receive `channel_ready`

-A node may receive the `funding_locked` message while it is still awaiting the funding depth.
+A node may receive the `channel_ready` message while it is still awaiting the funding depth.
 This can occur because of network propagation delays for blocks, meaning your peer may reach the funding depth before you.

-**Condition: Validate `funding_locked`**
+**Condition: Validate `channel_ready`**

-Validate the message according to [BOLT 2](https://github.com/lightning/bolts/blob/master/02-peer-protocol.md#the-funding_locked-message).
+Validate the message according to [BOLT 2](https://github.com/lightning/bolts/blob/master/02-peer-protocol.md#the-channel_ready-message).

 1. Must have a valid secp256k1 point for `next_per_commitment_point`

-## 43. Receive `shutdown` message
+## 44. Receive `shutdown` message

 It is valid to initiate a channel shutdown prior to funding transaction reaching funding depth.
 Upon receipt of a shutdown we should transition to a mutual close.
 It is safe to do so because we can agree on how to spend the funding transaction via a closing transaction.
 The closing transaction is a more efficient version of the commitment transaction (reduced fees and no time locks).